ReadyMouse/crypto4cfos/modules/module-2-blockchain/_posts/2025-02-10-key-terminology.md

 # Review of Key Terminology

-- **51% Attack**: A theoretical attack where a single entity gains control of more than half of a network's mining power or stake.
+- **51% Attack**: An attack technique where a single entity gains control of more than half of a network's mining power or stake.

 - **Aggregator Service**: Platforms that connect multiple exchanges through a single interface to find the best rates and enhance security.